sheldonbarry/csv2sqlite/README.md

 # csv2sqlite

-A simple Python module to convert CSV to a SQLite database.
+A simple Python package to convert CSV to a SQLite database.

 There is experimental support for guessing the data type between INTEGER and TEXT.